($894) Cost to ship a car from Myrtle Beach, SC to Jersey City, NJ

 The time of the year

-The time of year and weather conditions in Myrtle Beach and Jersey City play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Myrtle Beach and Jersey City can impact car shipping prices.

 May, October and April are the most pleasant months in Myrtle Beach and ideal time to move.
 Heat can be a main consideration you might want to look at when you're deciding to move to Myrtle Beach.